jkap/jkap-crimeteam/index.md

 hi i'm jae kaplan

-i write build and other devex tools
+i am a member and co-founder of [anti software software club][assc]

 i write about Disney parks and occasionally other things on [my blog][blog]{:rel="me"}